Things to do in Bandra West

-Taj Mahal Tea House is not exactly a cafe, although you can drink filter coffee here.
-It is more a 3,500 sq. ft porcelain palace, done up in blue and white.
-You can attempt to read a book here, or tap away on your laptop, or chat up an old friend and look very posh doing it.
+Taj Mahal Tea House is not exactly a café, although you can drink filter coffee here.
+It is more of a 3,500 sq. ft porcelain palace, done up in blue and white.
+You can attempt to read a book here, tap away on your laptop, or chat up an old friend and look very posh doing it.

 Or do as I do, marvel at the wonderful decor and wonder why I can’t replicate the same in my house.
 The restaurant has beautiful colonial furniture, vibrant upholstery, and tons and tons of books at every nook and corner.
 Sitar music plays while I politely sip on my tea like the gentlewoman I am (so not!).
 Some fun pretending will be involved, for sure.

 Open from 7:30 AM – 11:30 PM every day.
 Located at St John Baptist Road.

 If you have been to Bandra’s Chapel Road you’ll know what It’s like.
 Narrow roads, old houses growing into one another, people, dogs and vehicles clamouring for space.
 Then, as you walk along, you will see a massive graffiti on a house wall.
 Take a turn from there.
 Walk a few more steps.
 Lo behold, find a little slice of Europe.
 It’s inconceivable that a café like Subko exists in the chaos that is Chapel Road, but it’s a gem of a place made with such good taste and use of space, it’s stunning.
 The food and the coffee is lip smacking good, too.
 And so is the service.
 Laila the cat is unmissable, as in, she will not let you miss her .
 A whole section is named after her.